RightCrowd/keycloak-realm-operator/readme.tpl.md

 - [x] Sync client credentials from Keycloak to Kubernetes secrets (Implemented ✅)
 - [x] Create and actively manage Keycloak realms from Kubernetes CRs (Implemented ✅)
 - [x] Create and actively manage Keycloak clients from Kubernetes CRs (Implemented ✅)
+- [x] Realm import which runs every reconciliation in order to cover for management of resources in Keycloak that are not yet supported by the operator.
+(Implemented ✅)

 # Installation with Helm
 ```sh